udkyo/lup/README.md

 ```
 lup ssh-keygen -b 4096 -t rsa -f /opt/ssh/keys/training@1,2,3,4,5,6,7,8,9,10@ -q -N ''
-lup sh -c "cat /opt/ssh/keys/training@1,2,3,4,5,6,7,8,9,10@.pub | ssh admin\\@train@1,2,3,4,5@.test 'cat >> ~training@/1/@/.ssh/authorized_keys'"
+lup sh -c "cat /opt/ssh/keys/training@1,2,3,4,5,6,7,8,9,10@.pub | ssh admin\\@train@1,2,3,4,5@.test 'cat >> ~training@1@/.ssh/authorized_keys'"
 ```

 ## Known issues

 - There are no tests - this was a small idea which I haphazardly knocked out over a couple of evenings, so some tidying up is required (bad me, I know, I'm on it!)
 - Nesting isn't supported - if you run `lup nslookup @microsoft.@com,net,org@,google.com@` lup sees two groups - @microsoft.@ and @,google.com@ with the string com,net,org sandwiched in between
-- ~- doesn't retrieve the previous working directory - presumably because lup spawns each command in a new shell.
+- ~- doesn't retrieve the previous working directory.
 I'm thinking tilde expansion should happen up front but that's not been the case in testing.
 Use a variable rather than relying on tilde expansion if you want previous working dir, $OLDPWD for example.
 On a related note, ~+ *does* work.
 - ampersands make commands look cluttered - unfortunately all the more visually sensible choices with opening/closing pairs (parentheses, brackets, braces, chevrons) have built-in uses, @ seems like the least idiotic character to use, however I'm open open to suggestions
 - spaced arguments get plonked into double quotes before run, I don't have visibility of the original quotes in os.Args so I'm not sure how to fix this.
 The end result is if you have double quotes inside single quotes - `lup 'echo @hello,\"goodbye\"@ \"world\"'`, this is also true of freestanding single quotes with nothing between them, although single quotes inside double quotes are fine.